Compost (Organics) Collection Program

 - Weeds and brush.

-Recyclable and landfill materials are prohibited in your green compost bin/cart as per California’s Organics Reduction and Recycling Law (Senate Bill 1383) and Union City Municipal Code Chapter 7.24.
-Recyclable and landfill materials must be sorted and placed in the appropriate containers.
-Other prohibited items include:
+Recyclable and landfill materials are prohibited in your green compost bin/cart as per California’s Organics Reduction and Recycling Law (SB 1383).
+Recyclable and landfill materials must be sorted and placed in the appropriate bin/cart.

 - Plastic bags, film, wrap, and containers